Monday, September 23, 2024

 Today, 13 years after this post, FCC issued my son's first callsign - KC1TVB.
 Congratulations to Vichren for passing the exam and joining the lines of the Amateur Radio Operators!

 Update: Vichren applied for and got a vanity callsign - N1VAS.
-His very first DX on HF was a KH6 station in Hawaii on 10 meters using only 10W from an Elecraft KX3 into a portable Buddypole dipole, slicing thru a pileup with a 5/9 on his first call!
+His very first DX on HF was a KH6 station in Hawaii on 10 meters using only 10W from an Elecraft KX3 into a portable Buddipole dipole, slicing thru a pileup with a 5/9 on his first call!

 Friday, November 3, 2023